BirthdayResearch/jellyfishsdk/packages/jellyfish-api-core/README.md

 jest
 ```

-As the RPC is implemented on `api-core`, all testing of RPC implementation should be done on `api-core`.
+As the RPC is implemented on `jellyfish-api-core`, all testing of RPC implementation should be done
-`ContainerAdapterClient` is created to facilitate testing via an adapter implementation with all RPCs proxied into a
+on `jellyfish-api-core`. `ContainerAdapterClient` is created to facilitate testing via an adapter implementation with
-`@defichain/testcontainers`.
+all RPCs proxied into a `@defichain/testcontainers`.